Compact relative $\mathrm{SO}_0(2,q)$-character varieties of punctured spheres: Introduction

-We must point out that the core ideas of proofs, i.e. choosing suitable parabolic weights to force the Higgs field into being nilpotent, in \prettyref{sec:cc} and \prettyref{sec:ccrep}, are inspired by \cite{tholozan2021compact}.
-But there will be lots of technical issues involving the orthogonal structure in our case.
-Because of the orthogonal structure, the nilpotent Higgs field we obtain has two blocks non-vanishing instead of only one block non-vanishing in \cite{tholozan2021compact}, which causes the complexity of the stability condition.
-In addition, the stability condition of parabolic $\SO_0(2,q)$-Higgs bundles and that of parabolic $\SO(2+q,\mathbb{C})$-Higgs bundles do not coincide.
-The GIT construction also needs modifications by taking isotropic flag configuration instead of ordinary flag configuration.
-One may see \prettyref{rem:diferrentstability}, \prettyref{rem:differentGIT} and \prettyref{rem:differentGITbasis} for instance.
+We should emphasize that the key ideas behind the proofs in \prettyref{sec:cc} and \prettyref{sec:ccrep} --- particularly the choice of suitable parabolic weights to enforce the nilpotency of the Higgs field --- are inspired by \cite{tholozan2021compact}.
+However, due to the orthogonal structure in our setting, several technical complications arise.
+Unlike in \cite{tholozan2021compact}, where the nilpotent Higgs field has only one non-vanishing block, ours retains two, significantly increasing the complexity of the stability condition.

+Moreover, the stability conditions for parabolic $\SO_0(2,q)$-Higgs bundles and parabolic $\SO(2+q,\mathbb{C})$-Higgs bundles do not coincide.
+Consequently, the GIT construction must also be adjusted by considering isotropic flag configurations rather than ordinary ones.
+For further details, we refer to \prettyref{rem:diferrentstability}, \prettyref{rem:differentGIT} and \prettyref{rem:differentGITbasis}.

-\paragraph{Structure of the article} We first give a brief introduction of the non-Abelian Hodge correspondence, Toledo invariant, Hitchin fibration and recall some basic Lie theory of $\SO_0(2,q)$ and knowledge about parabolic $G$-Higgs bundle in \prettyref{sec:basic}.
+\paragraph{Structure of the article} We first recall some basic Lie theory of $\SO_0(2,q)$, the definition of character variety and parabolic $\mathrm{SL}(n,\mathbb{C})$-Higgs bundles in \prettyref{sec:basic}.
 Then we translate parabolic $\SO_0(2,q)$-Higgs bundles and their stability into the language of vector bundles in \prettyref{sec:transtovb}.
 In \prettyref{sec:cc}, we will prove \prettyref{thm:main2} and give the GIT construction explicitly.
-Finally, we conclude \prettyref{thm:main} for $s\geqslant q+2$ first and then prove it for general case by restricting to subsurface in \prettyref{sec:ccrep}.
-Some classical knowledge about Lie theory is given in \prettyref{apdx:Lie}.
+Finally, we conclude \prettyref{thm:main} for $s\geqslant q+2$ first and then prove it for general case by restricting to a subsurface in \prettyref{sec:ccrep}.

 \paragraph{Acknowledgements} We are grateful to Qiongling Li for suggesting this problem and many helpful discussions.
 We warmly thank Oscar Garc\'ia-Prada for his explanation on his joint work \cite{biquard2020parabolic}.
-We also thank Hao Sun for lots of interesting discussions on the Betti moduli space and the non-Abelian Hodge correspondence.
-Both authors are partially supported by the National Key R\&D Program of China No. 2022YFA1006600, the Fundamental Research and Nankai Zhide Foundation.
+We also thank Hao Sun for lots of interesting discussions on the Betti moduli space and the non-abelian Hodge correspondence.
+We wish to thank the referee for their valuable comments, which helped to improve the exposition substantially.
+Both authors are partially supported by the National Key R\&D Program of China No. 2022YFA1006600, the Fundamental Research Funds for the Central Universities and Nankai Zhide Foundation.